buzhidaojiaoshenm/systemc_workspace/README.md

 compiler and run systemc code

 how to use：
-1. modify path in compiler shell script
+1. cd to case path
-2. ./compiler.sh ./hello/main
+2. make